CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Dynamic framework vs static library?

 The main difference between a static library and a framework is in the Inversion Of Control (IoC) and how they are linked towards the main executable.
-When you are using something from a static library, you are in control of it as it becomes part of the main executable.
+When you are using something from a static library, you are in control of it as it becomes part of the main executable during compilation.
 On the other hand when you are using something from a framework you are passing responsibility for it to the framework as framework is dynamically linked on the app start to the executable process.
 I’ll delve more into IoC in the paragraph below.
 Static libraries, at least on iOS, cannot contain anything other than the executable code.
 A framework can contain everything you can think of e.g storyboards, xibs, images and so on…

 As mentioned above, the way framework code execution works is slightly different than in a classic project or a static library.
 For instance, calling a function from the framework is done through a framework interface.
 Let’s say a class from a framework is instantiated in the project and then a specific method is called on it.
 When the call is being done you are passing the responsibility for it to the framework and the framework itself then makes sure that the specific action is executed and the results then passed back to the caller.
 This programming paradigm is known as Inversion Of Control.
 Thanks to the umbrella file and module map you know exactly what you can access and instantiate from the framework after the framework compilation.

 A framework does not support any Bridging-Header file; instead there is an umbrella.h file.
 An umbrella file should contain all Objective-C imports as you would normally have in the bridging-Header file.
 The umbrella file is basically one big interface for the framework and it is usually named after the framework name e.g myframework.h.
 If you do not want to manually add all the Objective-C headers, you can just mark .h files as public.
 Xcode generates headers for ObjC for public files when compiling.
 It does the same thing for Swift files as it puts the ClassName-Swift.h into the umbrella file and exposes the Swift publicly available interfaces via swiftmodule definition.
 You can check the final umbrella file and swiftmodule under the derived data folder of the compiled framework.

+A typical extension of a framework is `.framework`, `.dylib` or none and a typical extension of a static library is `.a`.

 No need to say, classes and other structures must be marked as public to be visible outside of a framework.
 Not surprisingly, only files that are called outside of the framework should be exposed.